 Jim: How do we educate ourselves about this and what can we do?

-Nita: Yeah and the reason for placing that factory in American Samoa was so that they could put the "Made in USA" label.
-So, a lot of us thought we could just buy "Made in USA" and it was fine, but that's not always the case.
-And so, what we can do is to begin to talk about it more and more.
+Nita: And the reason for placing that factory in American Samoa was so that they could put the “Made in USA” label.
+So a lot of us thought we could just buy “Made in USA” and it was fine, but that’s not always the case.
+And so what we can do is to begin to talk about it more and more.
 Talk to our suppliers.
 Get behind legislation that not only fights sex trafficking, which is incredibly important, but labor trafficking as well.

 Jim: Nita, let me ask you this.
 What do you hope people will do when they hear this broadcast, when they perhaps pick up the book and they read it?
 What do you want them to do?
 Because it feels like a tsunami; it feels overwhelming.
 What can I do?

 Nita: It is a tsunami.
 Everyone can do something, though.
 The first thing I would ask you to do is tell three people about this broadcast.
 Tell three people what you heard.
 The second thing is, as you read the book; ask God what are you supposed to do?
 And God might surprise you like God surprised me with the answer.
 But everyone can do something.
 The third thing I would say is everyone that is carrying a cell phone, which is almost 100 percent of us now, put the National Human Trafficking Hotline in that cell phone.
 If you see something or even if you have a question, call that number 24/7.
 It has every single language on the planet to be able to help someone.

 Jim: Nita, you talked about a person named Chorito and their story.
 What took place with her?